Limited-Term ID Card

 - Visit our Required Documentation page for what is acceptable proof of each type of document required.

-- Schedule a limited-term appointment for your visit.
+- Once you have completed the application you will be directed to schedule a limited-term appointment for your visit.

 Note: If the name from your identification card or identity card is different than the name on your identity document (e.g., birth certificate, passport) it must be accompanied by legal documentation authorizing the name change.
 These include a certified state marriage certificate, divorce decree, adoption, citizenship, guardianship, or court documents indicating the name change.